emlarson/emlarson.github.io/README.md

 ### Mark your change important by "committing" it and "push" it onto GitHub.com

-1. All the way left, to the left of the pane labeled "**Explorer**", click the 3rd icon down that now has a blue number "`1`" in a circle over it.
-When you hover over the icon, it's labeled "**Source Control**."
+1. In the far-left-side vertical strip of navigation icons, click the slightly-"`Y`"-shaped icon just below the magnifying glass icon, which now has a blue number "`1`" in a circle superimposed over it.
+When you hover over the icon you need to click, it will be labeled labeled "**Source Control**."
-1. The pane labeled "**Explorer**" will be replaced by one labeled "**Source Control**".
+1. The 2nd-from-the-left-hand pane will fill in with contents titled "**Source Control**".
 1. Toward the top of that pane, in a box labeled "**Message**," type the phrase "`My first edit`".
 1. Click in the blank gray space below that box to make the blue message floating below it go away.
 1. Below that box, under "**Changes**," hover over "`index.md`" until icons appear to the right of it.
 Click the icon that looks like a "`+`" _(plus sign)_ and that, when you hover over it, is labeled "**Stage Changes**."
 You should see "`index.md`" move out of "**Changes**" and upward into a new section called "**Staged Changes**."